Reviews You Can Rely On

 The chart above is actual data from our “fast” impact test.
 This type of impact is more concerning since the forces involved are more severe and could lead to more significant injury.
 Lower g-forces indicate reduced force of impact.

-For the fast impact test, the Scott Symbol 2 Plus D Mips, again, took the top spot with a score of 9.5.
-No other helmet broke a score of 9, but the two Giro models, the Ratio Mips and Ledge Mips, each earned an 8.7.
+For the fast impact test, the Scott Flow Pro Mips earned a top score of 9.5, with the Smith Method Pro Mips coming in as a close second at 9.3.
+Coming in around average were options like the Pret Cynic X2 and the POC Obex Mips.
 The Bern Hendrix Mips improved upon its slow impact score and earned a 3.8 for fast impacts.
-The Outdoor Master Kelvin landed at the bottom of the list for this assessment with a score of 3.6.
+The Outdoor Master Kelvin landed at the bottom of the list for this assessment with a score of 3.5.

 Overall Impact Test Results